oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - If the request contains an `OAuth-Client-Attestation-PoP` HTTP request header field, the receiving server MUST apply the validation rules of [](#verification-client-attestation-pop-jwt) and if present, a DPoP proof present in the request is validated according to {{RFC9449}} independently of this specification.
 - If no `OAuth-Client-Attestation-PoP` HTTP request header field is present, but a DPoP proof is, the receiving server MUST apply the validation rules of [](#verification-dpop-combined).
+- If an Authorization server supports only `attest_jwt_client_auth` and receives a DPoP proof, but no `OAuth-Client-Attestation-PoP` header, it MUST reject the request.

 ## Client Attestation JWT {#verification-client-attestation-jwt}